amohamed11/anecdotalthoughts/content/pages/now.md

 **Currently**

-- The Prophet by Kahlil Gibran
+-  *Artifact Space* by Miles Cameron

 **Read in 2021**

-1. *The Order of Time by Carlo Rovelli* --> beautiful book that forever alters the concept of time to me.
+1. *The Order of Time* by Carlo Rovelli --> beautiful book that forever alters the concept of time to me.
 4/5
-2. *Foundation by Isaac Asimov* --> really cool concept with original ideas that have aged amazingly well.
+2. *Foundation* by Isaac Asimov --> really cool concept with original ideas that have aged amazingly well.
 4/5
-3. *Letters to a Young Poet by Rainer Maria Rilke* --> surprisingly coherent thematically considering it's a series of letters over 5 years.
+3. *Letters to a Young Poet* by Rainer Maria Rilke --> surprisingly coherent thematically considering it's a series of letters over 5 years.
 Regardless it obscure in its exploration of solitude.
 3/5
+4. *The Prophet* by Kahlil Gibran --> beautiful & poetic prose with many memorable one-liners & metaphors.
+Basically what self-help books whish they were.
+3.5/5